Cocodog2014/thor/thor-backend/LiveData/schwab/Schwab.md

 GET /schwab/oauth/callback/?code=...

-Tokens are saved in SchwabToken for that user.
+Tokens are saved in BrokerConnection for that user.

 Later, the frontend: